 Good afternoon.
 I have been reaching out in emails and on your social media, and many other moms, dads, and advocates have also been reaching out to you to talk to you about the need for Cody’s Law to be passed in Florida.
 Some of you have heard us speak at the Legislative Delegation meetings across the state.

 The debate that these injuries occurred is no longer in question, but you do not have to take my word.
-Have you seen the Congressional report or the calls for an investigation by fourteen U.S. Attorney Generals who are looking into the mistreatment of the vaccine injured and the lack of care, reporting, and documentation of these vaccine injuries?
+Have you seen the Congressional report or the calls for an investigation by fourteen State Attorney Generals who are looking into the mistreatment of the vaccine injured and the lack of care, reporting, and documentation of these vaccine injuries?

 I suspect many of the Florida Senators have not seen this information.
 As such, I am providing it here and urging Florida Senators to sponsor Cody’s Law from the “Senate side,” as no Florida senator has signed on yet, and we have one week from today to make that happen before Cody’s Law is “dead in the water.”